Deaf/Hard of Hearing (DHH) Mental Health Program

 - How to schedule an appointment at Seattle Children’s.

-- If you already have an appointment, learn more about telehealth (virtual) visits.
+- If you already have an appointment, learn more about telehealth (video) visits.

 - Learn about Psychiatry and Behavioral Medicine resources, such as useful links, videos and recommended reading for you and your family.